By Andrea Shalal-Esa

 Hewson said the company's strong performance in 2013 was due to concerted efforts to reduce production and overhead costs by consolidating facilities and laying off workers.

-"I don't believe we've been crying wolf," Hewson asked, when asked about the defence industry's better-than-expected performance this year.
+"I don't believe we've been crying wolf," Hewson asked, when asked about the defense industry's better-than-expected performance this year.
 She said she remained convinced that the industry's long and vocal concerns had led to some positive policy changes on implementation of the cuts.

 "By raising the awareness we got some policy decisions made.
 We got some feedback on how it would happen," she said.
 "I think that we as an industry have been appropriate in raising the flag about it, and having our voice on Capitol Hill about why it is poor public policy."